 The D.C. and Virginia attorneys at McClanahan Powers, PLLC, routinely act as local counsel for businesses, law firms, and out-of-state or non-litigation attorneys.
-Our attorneys are successful and experienced litigators in all of the Virginia and D.C. courts, both at the State and Federal levels.
+Our attorneys are successful and experienced litigators in all Virginia and D.C. courts, both at the State and Federal levels.
 We act as a resource to general counsel for a business, a law firm, or an attorney to assist them in navigating the procedures of the Court systems, local customs and practices, and pro hac vice applications and procedures.
-We have acted as local counsel for the general counsel of smaller companies, and, for some of the largest fortune 500 companies.
+We have acted as local counsel for the general counsel of smaller companies and some of the largest fortune 500 companies.
 Besides, we have assisted out-of-state attorneys who wished to maintain a close relationship with the client, but they were not licensed.
-We, also, have assisted some of the biggest law firms in the United States that either did not have a Virginia presence, or, that did have a Virginia presence, but wanted a firm that had a strong reputation and expertise in the court systems and technical procedures.
+We, also, have helped some of the biggest law firms in the United States that either did not have a Virginia presence or that did have a Virginia presence but wanted a firm that had a strong reputation and expertise in the court systems and technical procedures.

-Our approach is to be as much or as little as our principle counsel needs.
-We can handle simply procedural assessments or filings, or, we can draft and prepare the pleadings, briefs, and discovery if required.
+Our approach is to be as little as our principle counsel needs.
+We can handle simple procedural assessments or filings draft and prepare the pleadings, briefs, and discovery if required.
 We will be present and/or available at all appearances and will do our best to accommodate the schedule of our principle counsel.
-We forward all correspondences or notices from the Court immediately, and, internally docket dates for redundancy protections for our clients and principal counsel.
+We forward all correspondences or notices from the Court immediately and internally docket dates for redundancy protections for our clients and principal counsel.

-It can be unnerving to principle counsel or the client to have to hire local counsel.
-They worry that their costs will skyrocket and that there may be communication or strategic delays.
+It can be unnerving to principle counsel or the client to hire local counsel.
+They worry that their costs will skyrocket, and communication or strategic delays may occur.
 This is what separates the litigation attorneys of McClanahan Powers.
-We are experienced in this relationship and in managing the efficiencies.
+We are experienced in this relationship and in managing efficiencies.
 We closely follow the lead of principle counsel.
 Our adaptive approach to meeting their needs means that we do no more than is required by the Court rules and our principle.
 We are highly technical and respond promptly.
-This means that our principle attorneys get the information they need quickly and in the format and/or with the contribution that THEY have requested.
+This means that our principle attorneys get the information they need quickly and in the format and/or contribution they have requested.
 We are here to be a resource to you so that your client can succeed.

-With offices in Northern Virginia and the District of Columbia, the firm assists a variety of corporate counsel, law firms, and attorneys, nationwide as Virginia local counsel in litigation through multiple court systems in the Virginia and Washington D.C. area.
-There are some very different structures and systems between D.C. and Virginia, and, between their respective State and Federal procedures.
+With offices in Northern Virginia and the District of Columbia, the firm assists a variety of corporate counsel, law firms, and attorneys nationwide as Virginia local counsel in litigation through multiple court systems in the Virginia and Washington D.C. area.
+There are some very different structures and systems between D.C. and Virginia and their respective State and Federal procedures.
 This is true even for their pro hac vice requirements and the Court’s requirements as to the involvement of local counsel.

 This is one of the two federal courts in Virginia, both appeal to the 4th Circuit.
 This Court is famously known as the ‘rocket docket.’
-The discovery rules are rigidly adhered to and there are extremely limited continuances and extensions.
-This can be a great place to litigate and to take advantage of opposing parties unfamiliar with the rules and systems.
+The discovery rules are rigidly adhered to, with extremely limited continuances and extensions.
+This can be a great place to litigate and take advantage of opposing parties unfamiliar with the rules and systems.
 For example, discovery objections have a 15 day response time, even though the actual answers have a 30 day response period.
 Failure to timely provide objections may act as a waiver of objections.
 This is an example of how the little details can cause chaos and anxiety for unfamiliar counsel.
 The Court is broken down into four divisions: Alexandria Division, Richmond Division, Newport News Division, and Norfolk Division.
 The venue is typically decided based on the underlying county contained within the division.
 However, in patent litigation cases, the Courts have the policy to shift the filing to a different division, based on who had it next.
-As a result, in patent cases, you may file in Alexandria, but have the case transferred to the Norfolk Division.
+As a result, you may file in Alexandria in patent cases but have the case transferred to the Norfolk Division.

 In addition, each of the divisions has some differences in their general procedures and requirements.
-However, the local counsel rules are well laid out as well as the pro hac vice procedures.
-In this Court, local counsel is required to be on all Court filings and to be present at any hearing before the Court.
+However, the local counsel rules are well laid out, and the pro hac vice procedures.
+In this Court, local counsel must be on all Court filings and be present at any hearing before the Court.

 This is the second of the two federal courts in Virginia.
 This Court is not as lightning fast as the Eastern District, but it still moves cases through at pace.
-They have their own local rules and their general procedures for local counsel rules pro hac vice procedures are nearly identical to the Eastern District.
-In this Court, local counsel is required to be on all Court filings and to be present at any hearing before the Court.
+They have their own local rules, and their general procedures for local counsel rules pro hac vice procedures are nearly identical to the Eastern District.
+In this Court, local counsel must be on all Court filings and be present at any hearing before the Court.

-This Court is divided into multiple divisions and courthouses, which include, Abingdon, Big Stone Gap, Charlottesville, Danville, Harrisonburg, Lynchburg, and Roanoke.
-All of these courthouses have some degree of smaller rules and requirements of the attorney practicing, which should be considered and followed by counsel.
+This Court is divided into multiple divisions and courthouses, including Abingdon, Big Stone Gap, Charlottesville, Danville, Harrisonburg, Lynchburg, and Roanoke.
+These courthouses have more minor rules and requirements of the attorney practicing, which should be considered and followed by counsel.

 Virginia State Courts have two different systems.
-They have a smaller court known as the Virginia General District Court, which has a jurisdictional limit of $25,000 and they have a Virginia Circuit Court, which has unlimited jurisdiction and may grant injunctive relief.
-Depending on the circumstances of the case, there can be strategic advantages to using one over another, which is even truer when you factor in the possibility of filing or removing to Federal Court.
+They have a smaller court known as the Virginia General District Court, which has a jurisdictional limit of $25,000.
+They have a Virginia Circuit Court with unlimited jurisdiction and may grant injunctive relief.
+Depending on the circumstances of the case, there can be strategic advantages to using one over another, which is even more accurate when you factor in the possibility of filing or removing to Federal Court.
 Analyzing and assessing the best Court for the case is something that the Virginia litigation attorneys would work with principle counsel to determine.

-Virginia general district courts commonly referred to as GDC, are courts not of record, meaning that unless specifically requested, arranged, and paid for by the requesting party, there is no court reporter to record or transcribe any of the oral proceedings.
-GDC has limited discovery and is often less expensive and a much faster process than circuit court.
+Virginia general district courts, commonly referred to as GDC, are courts not of record, meaning that unless specifically requested, arranged, and paid for by the requesting party, there is no court reporter to record or transcribe any of the oral proceedings.
+As a result, GDC has limited discovery and is often less expensive and a much faster process than circuit court.

-GDC can hear limited types of cases involving criminal law, including traffic violations, misdemeanors, and preliminary hearings, as well as civil law matters.
-GDC has the exclusive authority to hear civil matters with civil claims of $4,500 or less in monetary damages and share authority with Virginia circuit courts to hear cases with claims between $4,500 and $25,000.
+GDC can hear limited types of cases involving criminal law, including traffic violations, misdemeanors, preliminary hearings, and civil law matters.
+In addition, GDC has the exclusive authority to hear civil matters with civil claims of $4,500 or less in monetary damages and share authority with Virginia circuit courts to hear cases between $4,500 and $25,000.

 Besides satisfying the statutory requirements, to file a case in GDC, an individual or an attorney, if the filing party is a business or if the individual has retained counsel, completes a Warrant in Debt and provides the requisite filing fees, which includes service of the civil warrant, often by a sheriff or deputy onto the other party.
 Once the Warrant in Debt has been served, the parties must come to the court for the return hearing to set the trial date.
-At the return hearing, either party may request pleadings, which include a Bill of Particulars for the Plaintiff and a Grounds of Defense for the Defendant.
+At the return hearing, either party may request pleadings, including a Bill of Particulars for the Plaintiff and a Grounds of Defense for the Defendant.
 The Bill of Particulars will provide information regarding the nature and extent of the claim.
-The party served will answer the Bill of Particulars with Grounds of Defense illustrating how the party served intends to defend the claim.
+The party served will answer the Bill of Particulars with Grounds of Defense, illustrating how the party served intends to defend the claim.
 Unless settled prior, the case usually takes no more than a few hours to litigate before the GDC judge.
-GDC cases do not have juries and all cases are decided by the judge.
+GDC cases do not have juries, and the judge decides all cases.

 There is an absolute right of appeal in GDC to an applicable Virginia circuit court if the civil claim exceeds $50 of the judgment, provided that specific procedures and deadlines are met.
 Such appeal is heard by the applicable circuit court de novo, meaning that the circuit will hear the case as if the case was being heard for the first time, showing little to no deference to the judge’s decision in GDC.

-It is important to consult a skilled litigation and trial attorney for assistance with a GDC matter to assist not only in the preparation of a Warrant in Debt, Bill of Particulars or Grounds of Defense, as applicable, but more importantly as many GDC cases are won or lost under Virginia’s Rules of Evidence and the admissibility of such evidence.
+It is essential to consult skilled litigation.
+Trial attorney for assistance with a GDC matter to assist not only in the preparation of a Warrant in Debt, Bill of Particulars or Grounds of Defense, as applicable, but more importantly as many GDC cases are won or lost under Virginia’s Rules of Evidence and the admissibility of such evidence.

 In addition to hearing cases appealed from GDC, as well as from the juvenile and domestic relations district court, and sharing authority with GDC involving claims between $4,500 and $25,000, Virginia circuit courts hear all civil matters with claims of more than $25,000 as well as criminal matters involving felonies.